hendricius/the-bread-code/basics/basic-sour-dough.md

 ![The mother dough has been placed in front of you](../images/standard-sourdough-place-bowl.jpg)

-*Step 2:* Add 105 grams of full grain or strong flour.
+*Step 2:* Add 105 grams of whole grain or strong flour.

 *Step 3:* Add 105 grams of warm water.